totara/simple-saml-test/README.md

 *Important*: The URL that Totara and the URL that you access the site on via your browser must be the same.

+## Developing This Image

+* Fork this repo, create a new branch and make the change.
+* Test your image by building it directly with `docker build -t test_saml2 .`
+* Try running the image with the commands above, swapping out with the test image name.
+* If it's all good, submit a pull request for the change.